osohq/oso/docs/using/frameworks/django.rst

     def auth_route(request):
         pass

-A policy can then be written controlling authorization based on request attributes, like the path:
+Rules can then be written using request attributes, like the path:

 .. code-block:: polar